 Economic return measures for the wreckfish ITQ fishery have been estimated twice throughout the program's history, once in the first season of the ITQ program (Richardson 1994) and later by Yandle and Crosson (2015) for the 2012-2013 season.
 Both analyses are based on a combination of wreckfish logbook data, wreckfish dealer data, and an economic survey at the vessel level.
-The economic surveys collect data on gross revenue, variable costs, fixed costs, as well as some auxiliary economic variables (e.g., market value of the vessel) (Table 3.2.6.1).
+The economic surveys collect data on gross revenue, variable costs, fixed costs, as well as some auxiliary economic variables (e.g., market value of the vessel).
+Results from Yandle and Crosson are reported in Table 3.2.6.1.